abogartz/abogartz.github.com/_posts/2015-04-24-managing-dependencies-with-bower-and-gulp.md

 To learn more about Gulp, see their homepage.
 You need to install NodeJS and [Gulp](http://gulpjs.com) for this to work.

-Here is my package.json file (this goes in the root of you project).
+Here is my package.json file (this goes in the root of your project).

     {
       "name": "GulpBower",